LucasBarrionuevo/LucasBarrionuevo/README.md

 <br />

-<p>I'm a web developer living in La Plata, Buenos Aires :argentina:.
+<p>I'm a web developer living in Buenos Aires :argentina:.
 I dedicate my days to different areas of web development, from back-end programming to front-end engineering, digital accessibility and user experience.

 I'm passionate about web development and design in all its forms, helping people to build and improve their online presence.